 BLET reaches two tentative agreements with Wheeling & Lake Erie

-INDEPENDENCE, Ohio, December 19 — The Brotherhood of Locomotive Engineers and Trainmen (BLET) has reached two tentative agreements with the Wheeling & Lake Erie Railway (W&LE) — one for the craft of locomotive engineer and one for the craft of trainman.
-The proposed agreements govern work rules, rates of pay, and health & welfare issues for approximately 75 locomotive engineers and over 130 trainmen.
+INDEPENDENCE, Ohio, September 26 — The Brotherhood of Locomotive Engineers and Trainmen (BLET) has reached two tentative agreements with the Wheeling & Lake Erie Railway (W&LE) — one for the craft of locomotive engineer and one for the craft of trainman.
+The proposed agreements govern work rules, rates of pay, and health & welfare issues for approximately 150 members (75 locomotive engineers and 75 trainmen).

 Ballots and instructions, along with a synopsis of the agreement, have been mailed to active members working for the W&LE.
-Ballots are due by 2:00 p.m.
-Eastern Standard Time on Friday, January 18, 2019.
-Members who have not received a ballot by Thursday, December 27, should request a replacement by calling the BLET National Division at (216) 241-2630, extension 222.
+Voting will conclude on Tuesday, October 25, 2016.
+Members who have not received a ballot by Monday, October 3, should request a replacement by calling the BLET National Division at (216) 241-2630, extension 222.
 When connected with the extension, please leave the following information:

 • your name, address and phone number;